 SUPPORTING MATERIALS: You might find it useful to have materials ready to support your efforts.
 For example, a script than you can use as a guideline to your conversations with Chapter members, posters inviting members to meetings, fact sheets outlining the benefits of having and active Chapter and the roles of Chapter executives.
 Contact someone in the organizing department.
 They can co-ordinate with the communications department to help create these materials.
-AUPE has a selection of materials that can be shared with members here.
+AUPE has a selection of materials that can be shared with members at aupe.org/member-resources.